 Retirement Communities: The Myth of Slowing Down

-For many of you, retirement communities may bring a few associations immediately to mind.
+For many of you, Retirement Senior Living Apartments may bring a few associations immediately to mind.
 Some may think of quiet days, seated card games, or long rests, with retirement perceived as a required slowing down of life.